iam-yogeshreddy/Kubernetes/Ingress.md

 Why Ingress :

-Services in kubernetes is not offering below capabilities;
+1 .Kubernetes serices did not have enterprise level load balancing capabilities which are security and good load balancing capabilities without these no body moves to kubernetes.

-1. Enterprise & TLS Load Balancer
+** Enterprise & Load Balancer Capabilities :

 -> Sticky Sessions